-Only one tester was comfortable wearing this headset for a full 10 hours — who also had some of the smallest ears and head out of the group.
-The rest of our testers were split between being fine enduring the Arctis 7 for 7-8 hours or only being able to make it 4-5 hours.
+Only one tester was comfortable wearing this headset for a full 10 hours, with the rest of our testers were split between being fine enduring the Arctis 7 for 7-8 hours or only being able to make it 4-5 hours.

 The ear cups have semi-firm padding and are a bit on the smaller side, measuring about 1.875" across and 2.5" tall.
 These cups are covered in microfiber mesh, so at least there is plenty of ventilation for playing on warm days.